intunehub/Intune-Company-Portal/README.md

 This option appears only if certificate-based authentication is supported and a certificate is available.

 1. Open the Company Portal app
-2. Enter the email associated with your school or work account and select Next